 - salt to taste

 - 1/2 tsp garlic powder

 - 1 tbsp green onions (sliced) optional

 - Cut sweet potatoes in 1/2-inch cubes (try to keep them around the same size); slice bell peppers into long strips then cut them into 1-2 inch long strips; slice kielbasa.

 - Heat olive oil on a cast iron or regular skillet under medium/medium low heat.
 When oil is heated, add kielbasa and cook for 2-3 minutes.
 Stir occasionally.
 Remove kielbasa from skillet.

 - Add more olive oil to skillet if skillet is no longer greasy.
 Add sweet potatoes and cook for 9-11 minutes, or until sweet potatoes are tender when pierced with a fork.
 Stir occasionally to ensure all sides are cooked.

 - Add bell peppers to skillet, stir and cook for 2 minutes.

 - Add corn to skillet, stir and cook for 1 minute.
-Add salt and pepper to taste, garlic powder, onion powder (optional), parsley (optional).
+Add salt and pepper to taste, garlic powder, and onion powder.

-- Add kielbasa back into the skillet, stir and cook for another minute.
+- Add kielbasa back to the skillet, stir and cook for another minute.

 - Remove from heat.
 Garnish with chopped green onions.
 Serve and enjoy!